Felerius/planck-layout/Readme.md

 [QMK docs][qmk-docs], copying the `keymap` directory into the QMK installation.

-To avoid installing any tools globally, this repo contains a makefile that only uses the QMK version included as a submodule and and the `qmk` CLI installed using pipenv.
+To avoid installing any tools globally, this repo contains a makefile that only uses the QMK version included as a submodule as well as the `qmk` CLI installed using pipenv.
 It works by symlinking the `keymap` directory at the right place in the `qmk` submodule directory.